4-ON-4 POND HOCKEY RULES OF PLAYNot sure how pond hockey works? Here’s your guide* to all the action on the rink.

 - All players must wear hockey skates and helmets.
 Helmets are mandatory.

 - No goalie equipment or goalie sticks are permitted.

 - All teams must have matching light and dark jerseys or uniforms.

-- All teams must raise a minimum of $1000 and each player is required to raise a minimum of $150.
+- Each player is required to raise a minimum of $200.